 Now when faced with a choice of supporting the illegal actions of

 The draft resolution of the PA was even written using the exact same language as the

 It must have been a blow for her that the first time she had to pull out the all-powerful veto card was to dismiss the human rights of Palestinians.

 It makes a mockery of its role in

 It was not even a year ago that Obama announced to the United Nations that by September 2011, it could be welcoming the new sovereign, independent, contiguous state of Palestine and he was awarded with applause and standing ovations.

 How cheap these words must all be for Palestinians thrown out of their homes to make way for Jewish-only condos.
-How cheap the US support for so-called democracy must now be seen in the occupied West Bank and Gaza.
+How cheap the

 The world thought Obama would have had the balls to deal with this situation, but alas he has proven the opposite.